nacin023/pizza_hut_analysis/README.md

 Texas, California, and Florida value their Pizza Hut.
 Big cities, especially Houston and San Antonio, are where you'll find lots of them.

-Tools Used: SQL  & Python (for visualizations used in the report)
+Tools Used: Postgres  & Python (for visualizations used in the report)

 Dataset Note: https://www.kaggle.com/code/sadeghjalalian/pizza-hut-restaurants-analysis/input